210517-Enterprise/demos/week5/qc-questions.md

 <br>

 ## AWS
-1. what are the benefits of cloud services?
+1. What are the benefits of cloud services?

 2. What are the 3 models of Cloud computing?